EnterpriseDB/repmgr/README.md

     by using `standby follow` (see below); if `repmgrd` is active, it will handle this.

-    This command will not function if the current master is still running.
+    This command will fail with an error if the current master is still running.

 * `standby switchover`